 Somehow when I sit to write a story, my mind wanders off to might have beens, or even more so, to what ifs.
 All authors do this of course.
 It’s the basis of fiction to imagine.
-But I can’t seem to stay in what is commonly accepted as reality, even when I start in a contemporary setting in my home town.
+But I can’t seem to stay in what is commonly accepted as reality, even when I start in a contemporary setting in an ordinary town.

-Before I know it my main character’s body is pulled into a vortex between dimensions and his consciousness is taking a wild ride observing the thoughts and feelings of his fellow human beings from the inside.
-But can he choose when to pass from one to another?
-Of course not, that would be way too down to earth.
+Jac’s body is pulled into a vortex between dimensions and his consciousness is taking a wild ride, observing the thoughts and feelings of his fellow human beings from the inside.
+He can’t even choose where or when to go.
 He transfers each time his host touches someone else’s skin or hair with their own.
-This character is Jac, and though his life is grounded in reality on a Montana ranch – with normal troubles like being abandoned by his mom – he meets a very twisty twist in, FEELING HUMAN.
+Though his life is well-grounded on a Montana ranch – with relatable troubles like abandonment by his mom – he meets a very twisty twist in, FEELING HUMAN.

 Along with my Reality with a Twist novels, this place is a forum for other real and twisty thoughts, findings, facts, stories and photos.
 Aliens, unique creatives, invention, odd or abstract images, interdimensional travel, nature spirits, intuitive knowledge, time travel, all kinds of speculation are welcome here.
 So hold on to your hat.
 You never know when this rollercoaster might hit the corkscrew track.
 Whoo hoo!